briancaffey/briancaffey.github.io/_posts/2017-10-31-a-binary-clock-written-in-bash.md

 |  ●  |  ○  |  ○  |  ●  |  ●  |
 |  ●  |  ●  |  ○  |  ●  |  ○  |

-In this representation, the lower right cell represents the one's place, the next cell to the left represents the two's place, the next over the four's place, etc.
+In this representation, the lower right cell represents the one's place, the next cell to the left represents the two's place, the next over the four's place, the next the eight's, and so on.

 Here's the code that I ended up using for my clock program: